 Because you are in the selling business, you may take business associates to lunch or entertain them.
 The cost can be a deductible business expense.
-However, there are certain conditions that must be met before you can take a deduction for business meals and entertainment.
+However, there are certain conditions that must be met before you can take a deduction for business meals and entertainment, and you generally can deduct only 50% of your cost.
 This section discusses these rules.
 There are also certain records you must keep.
 For more information, see Recordkeeping, later.